evgenyneu/evgenii.com/resume/index.md

 * Designed and implemented responsive web pages using Bootstrap and Tailwind CSS.

-* Utilized Python to develop features for a machine learning image segmentation service and visualize medical eye scan data (OCT).
+* Used Python to develop features for a machine learning image segmentation service and visualize medical eye scan data (OCT).

 * Implemented code and storage changes to achieve HIPAA and SOC 2 compliance.

-* Created a TypeScript CDK that deployed a Ruby on Rails server and PostgreSQL database to AWS (Infrastructure as Code).
+* Created a TypeScript CDK code that deployed a Ruby on Rails server and PostgreSQL database to AWS (Infrastructure as Code).

 * Wrote Ansible scripts to set up a machine learning development environment on local Linux servers.